jkamenik/orig-blog/source/_posts/2014-02-28-ronin-avery-kamenik.markdown

 **Saturday 2pm** Ronin has had all the tests done, and the lactation consult has been in to help Mel with breast feeding, and we are free to leave.
 Breast feeding is going much easier with Ronin; 90% of it is that Mel is more relaxed.

-With our first leaving the hospital was a nerveracking time, but with our second we already know what we are doing, and we already have all the stuff.
+With our first, leaving the hospital was a nerveracking time, but with our second we already know what we are doing, and we already have all the stuff.
 We are ready to go.
 I can't wait to sleep in my own bed, next to my wife.

 ## What I have learned (this time)